noraabiakar/arbor/example/sonata/readme.md

-# Ring Example
+# SONATA Example

-A miniapp that demonstrates how to describe how to build a simple ring network.
+A miniapp that demonstrates how to read a network configuration using the SONATA format